mahfuz225bd/Hospital-E-Ticketing-System/project-report.md

 ---

-This Project Report provides an in-depth analysis of the Hospital E-Ticketing Web-App project, including its objectives, benefits, and implementation plan.
+This Project report provides an in-depth analysis of the Hospital eTicketing web app project, including its objectives, benefits, and implementation plan.
 By addressing the current challenges in healthcare access in Bangladesh, this project aims to improve the patient experience and overall healthcare system efficiency.